awcoetzer/javascript-studies/module-2/MODULE-2.md

   }
 ```

-The if / else statement is also known as a control structure, essentially instead of JavaScript execuing line by line, we now have control over which code to run.
+The if / else statement is also known as a control structure, essentially instead of JavaScript executing line by line, we now have control over which code to run.
 We no have access to decision making.

 Within the parenthesis takes in an expression that returns a boolean value.
 Depending on the desired outcome, that particular code block will run.
 A code block is `{ ... }` these curly braces, whatever is inside of these curly braces will be the code that runs.